YuAo/Vivid/README.md

 ####YUCISurfaceBlur

 Blurs an image while preserving edges.
-This filter is very similar to the Photoshop's "Surface Blur" filter.
+This filter is almost identical to Photoshop's "Surface Blur" filter.

 Useful for creating special effects and for removing noise or graininess.
 Slow on large `inputRadius`.